best gear for travel

 Favorite Travel Bags For Checking Luggage

-I told you I love my Eagle Creek gear, and this No Matter What Flatbed 32 Suitcase is one of my greatest loves!
-I’ve been using this suitcase/duffle now for four solid years.
+I told you I love my Eagle Creek gear, and this Gear Warrior is one of my greatest loves!
+I’ve been using this suitcase/ now for about 10 years.
 It goes everywhere with me.
 Why I like it: There are no bells and whistles or special compartments – it’s just basic – and that’s what keeps it light and versatile.
 You can fit a TON into it when you have to.
-The material is durable, waterproof, and lightweight.
-I use Eagle Creek packing cubes and organizers to keep everything organized in the bag, and they work perfectly for a long-term traveler!
+The material is durable and weather resistentt.
+I use packing cubes and organizers to keep everything organized in the bag, and they work perfectly for a long-term traveler!

 Check out my best gifts for friends going traveling